absd2/fullstack-login/README.md

 ## Response codes
 Every time you send a request to the server, you'll get a JSON response code for your request.
-The response codes start with **1** if you were trying to login, **2** if you were trying to sign up, and **3** if you were trying to edit your data.
+The response codes start with **1** if you were trying to login, **2** if you were trying to sign up, or **3** if you were trying to edit your data.
 #### Login
 You'll get one of two different response codes from the server if you try to login.
 These are:
 - **100**: if your credentials were authenticaded.